Breadcrumb

 Wisconsin

 Workplaces assemble diverse groups of people in situations where consequential decision need to be made efficiently, leaders require trust to succeed, and teams have to work collaboratively to produce the best results.
-How we communicate often has as much impact as what we communicate.
-Processes matter, and so does institutional culture.

 Refined over thirty years, EP's approach produces measurable outcomes, including: